evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 ---
 title: HiPhi X 6 Seater
 linktitle: X 6 Seater
-description: HiPhi X 6 Seater is an all-electric luxury SUV with a WLTP range of up to 460 km (286 miles).
-EVKX.net have all the details.
+description: "HiPhi X 6 Seater is an all-electric luxury SUV with a WLTP range of up to 460 km (286 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---